robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Mara took the garment from Lucy the focused way a mechanic takes a part off an engine and laid it flat on the table.
 She pressed her palm along the seam.

-“This is not failure.”
-Mara wasn’t talking to Lucy but to me.
+“This is not failure,” Mara said to me.
 “Still, I don't want Lucy wearing it again until we get some core issues sorted.”

-"What are you suggesting?”
+"How do you suggest we sort the issues?”

-"Just telling us where a garment pulls is not enough to go on."
+"Just having Lucy tell us where a garment pulls is not enough information."
 She ran her fingers along the seam.
-"The tester should understand what a garment is telling us about the physics.”
+"We need to know what a garment is telling us about the physics.”

 Mara turned the dress over.

 "The 'where' isn't the question.
-This dress isn't keeping any secrets from me.
-It's plain as daylight."
+That bit's as plain as daylight."

-"Well, we could try to run a seam this way or that, a few times, like making stays."
+"So, do we run a seam this way or that, a few times?"

-She shook her head, and turned towards the mending pile.
+She shook her head, and turned towards the mending table.

+"No, I need the 'how'.
+I want the physics."

 I felt my spine stiffen.

 “Charlie.”

-The way Mara said 'Charlie' then landed differently than 'Rossignol' ever did — like an unexpected promotion.
+The way Mara said 'Charlie' at that moment landed differently than 'Rossignol' ever did.

 Charlie looked up.
 Mara held up the garment with two fingers.